An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Experiments

 \subsubsection{Datasets}

-Two industrial benchmarks are constructed using the monitoring logs obtained from the ANRMN project.
-These benchmarks consist of 1034 input variables, as described in \autoref{dataTab}, which includes the 1024-channel spectrum, 7-channel meteorological conditions, and 3-channel spectrometer operating conditions.
-The sampling strategy used to create both benchmarks is detailed in \autoref{dataTab2}.
-Both benchmarks are divided chronologically into training, validation, and test sets in a ratio of 0.7:0.15:0.15.
+Two industrial datasets are constructed using the monitoring logs obtained from the ANRMN project.
+These datasets consist of 1034 input variables, as described in \autoref{dataTab}, which includes the 1024-channel spectrum, 7-channel meteorological conditions, and 3-channel spectrometer operating conditions.
+The sampling strategy used to create both datasets is detailed in \autoref{dataTab2}.
+Both datasets are divided chronologically into training, validation, and test sets in a ratio of 0.7:0.15:0.15.
 Finally, they are scaled using a min-max scaler to facilitate model training and evaluation.